snickersnasian/snickersnasian/README.md

 - 👋 Hi, I’m @snickersnasian
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Node
+- 🌱 I’m currently learning Everything
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 snickersnasian/snickersnasian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.